eXsoulck/telegram_bot/README.md

 # telegram_bot
-Telegram bot which will convert your message to voice.<p>
+You coul get weather condition of spesific location .<p>
 This is simple telegram bot which can greet you with a "/start" command .<p>
-Another function is  receiving your message , converting it to voice msg using pyttsx3 libs and sending it back .
+Another function is  receiving your message with a city or some locations where you want to get the temperatyre conditions .